larrydiamond/typescriptcollectionsframework/README.md

 **TypeScript Collections Framework** is a port of the Java Collections framework to TypeScript.

+Documentation for the entire framework can be found at https://larrydiamond.github.io/typescriptcollectionsframework/typedoc/

 [ArrayList](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/ArrayList), [LinkedList](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/LinkedList), [HashMap](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/HashMap), [TreeMap](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/TreeMap), and TreeSet are all live and available today.
 PriorityQueue will also be available soon.
 HashSet and SkipListMap are next.

 [List](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/List) and [NavigableMap](https://github.com/larrydiamond/typescriptcollectionsframework/wiki/NavigableMap) interfaces are also available with many others to come soon (or are already here and aren't yet documented :) )